 The theory of change is all about ensuring that you are doing the right things.
 It is mostly about effectiveness.

 It’s important that you know why you provide a certain program and understand all of the assumptions you have made about it.
 The theory of change is how you document why you believe this program will result in changes that will help you fulfill your mission.
 It also helps you find assumptions you may not even be aware that you have made.
-I’ll be describing the model that I came up with for the conference.
+Here is the theory of change for the CCCC conference.
 If you click on the picture of the model it will open up large enough that you can read it.

 Theory of change for the conference